nopnop2002/esp-idf-rc-switch/README.md

 You can use this project to find out what protocols, bit depths, and codes they use.
 ![Image](https://github.com/user-attachments/assets/88d1a4d8-c98b-44c4-b589-0b053ff2534b)

+You can turn USB on/off by sending the same protocol, number of bits, and code.
 - Products on the left
 ```
 I (5260) MAIN: Received 16065448 / 24bit Protocol: 1